BigtoC/BIGAF-bot/README.md

 [![Release](https://github.com/BigtoC/BIGAF-bot/actions/workflows/release.yaml/badge.svg)](https://github.com/BigtoC/BIGAF-bot/actions/workflows/release.yaml)
 [![GAF Vault Bot](https://github.com/BigtoC/BIGAF-bot/actions/workflows/bot.yaml/badge.svg)](https://github.com/BigtoC/BIGAF-bot/actions/workflows/bot.yaml)

+## Contribution
+### Branch Naming
+Since this is a multi-apps monorepo, to ensure clarity and organization across the repository, I suggest when creating a new branch for a service, follow this naming convention:
+`app-name/type/following-names`

+For example:
+- `bot/fix/calculation-error`
+- `frontend/feature/display-beautiful-chart`
+- `bot/doc/update-comments`
+  If the branch is not specific to a service, you can use a more general name:
+- `doc/update-spec-doc`
+- `ci/add-steps`

+### PR title
+Suggestion:
+- For a service: `Problem(service-name): short description of the problem`
+- General: `Problem(ci): Build time too long`

 ## GitHub Actions Setup

 To run this bot via GitHub Actions, you must configure the following secrets in your repository settings: